 OUR LADY OF ANGELS - SAINT JOSEPH'S MEDICAL CLINIC

 The clinic provides screening for people without medical insurances and the homeless .
 There is a requirement on their household income.
 The mission of the clinic is to provide health care, medication and educational services to the needy.

-Dr. Torres-Hodges has shared her knowledge with the next generation of physicians as adjunct faculty to the medical students and residents at the Florida State University College of Medicine, Uniformed Services University - Eglin AFB and Navy Hospital-Pensacola.
+Dr. Torres-Hodges has shared her knowledge with the next generation of physicians as adjunct faculty to the medical students/residents at the Florida State University College of Medicine, Uniformed Services University of the Health Sciences - Eglin AFB and Navy Hospital-Pensacola as well as externs from Kent State College of Podiatric Medicine.
 She has been an invited speaker at national conferences on subspecialty topics of podopediatrics, diabetes and integrating technologies into private practice.
 She is a featured speaker for Get Healthy Pensacola.
 She enjoys the opportunity to teach directly to her patients in the exam room as well as to both professional and public audiences through her lectures, journal articles, appearances on television and question/answer columns.